The UCLA Department of Medicine lead a coalition of six partners working toward a dramatic reduction in low-value care. The coalition included:

 - preoperative testing for routine cataract surgery; and

 They also promoted provider awareness of and support for the Choosing Wisely society recommendations and conducted a survey of patient willingness to engage in shared decision-making about low-value care.

 Clinician interventions included embedding a clinical decision-support program into electronic health records, educating providers, coalition building, workflow improvements and offering links for physicians to the consumer-friendly materials produced by Consumer Reports.

 Consumers were informed about the campaign through to educational videos and handouts (in Spanish and English) in reception areas and public service announcements on local television and radio, and via social media.

 Reducing Unnecessary Care to Under-Resourced Patients in Los Angeles

 Los Angeles County Department of Health Services (DHS) is the second largest health system in the country and the largest “safety net” health system serving vulnerable populations.
 All told, 90 percent of patients who are seen by Los Angeles County DHS are at or below the federal poverty level.

 This presents a unique challenge in communicating the Choosing Wisely lessons to patients: How do you tell a community that has traditionally had its health care needs neglected and/or has not had full access to health care in the past, that “less” care is actually better?

-Working in close collaboration with representative community organizations, the UCLA/LA County DHS team has created a survey to better understand patients’ awareness and attitudes and is designing a culturally sensitive patient education intervention that includes wellness alternatives to unnecessary medical care.
-This will be implemented in combination with provider-level interventions based in behavioral economic principals to incentivize physicians to decrease ordering low-value tests and treatments.
+Working in close collaboration with representative community organizations, the UCLA/LA County DHS team created a survey to better understand patients’ awareness and attitudes and is designing a culturally sensitive patient education intervention that includes wellness alternatives to unnecessary medical care.
+This was implemented in combination with provider-level interventions based in behavioral economic principals to incentivize physicians to decrease ordering low-value tests and treatments.